We connect Seattle Public School students with online resources and media

 What is Library Link?

-Library Link is a pilot collaboration between The Seattle Public Library and Seattle Public Schools.
+Library Link is a collaboration between The Seattle Public Library and Seattle Public Schools.
 The goal is to explore ways that SPL and SPS can work together to improve SPS student access to SPL's vast collection of information resources.
-In this pilot, a student ID number enables immediate access to the Library's online resources for SPS students.
+A student ID number enables immediate access to the Library's online resources for SPS students.

 What is my Library card number?

 Students: 990000 (four zeroes) followed by your 7-digit student ID number to create a 13-digit number.